From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Abstract

 \section{Abstract}

 Trustworthy verifiers are essential for the success of reinforcement learning with verifiable reward (RLVR), which is the core methodology behind various large reasoning models such as DeepSeek-R1.
 In complex domains like mathematical reasoning, rule-based verifiers have been widely adopted in previous works to train strong reasoning models.
 However, the reliability of these verifiers and their impact on the RL training process remain poorly understood.
 In this work, we take mathematical reasoning as a case study and conduct a comprehensive analysis of various verifiers in both static evaluation and RL training scenarios.
 First, we find that current open-source rule-based verifiers often fail to recognize equivalent answers presented in different formats across multiple commonly used mathematical datasets, resulting in non-negligible false negative rates.
 This limitation adversely affects RL training performance and becomes more pronounced as the policy model gets stronger.
-Subsequently, we investigate model-based verifiers as a potential solution to address these limitations.
-While the static evaluation shows that model-based verifiers achieve significantly higher verification accuracy, further analysis and RL training results imply that they are highly susceptible to \emph{hacking}, where they misclassify certain patterns in responses as correct (i.e., false positives).
-This vulnerability is exploited during policy model optimization, leading to artificially inflated rewards.
-Our findings underscore the unique risks inherent to both rule-based and model-based verifiers, aiming to offer valuable insights to develop more robust reward systems in reinforcement learning.
+Subsequently, we investigate model-based verifiers as a potential solution to address these limitations. {While the static evaluation shows that model-based verifiers achieve significantly higher verification accuracy, further analysis and RL results imply that they are highly susceptible to \emph{hacking}, where they misclassify certain patterns in responses as correct, particularly after fine-tuning.} This vulnerability is exploited during policy model optimization, leading to artificially inflated rewards.
+Our findings underscore the unique challenges inherent to both rule-based and model-based verifiers {and provide insights toward developing more accurate and robust reward systems for reinforcement learning.}